 Workspaces allow you to separately manage your feature flags and experiments across your different business units, product lines, and/or applications.
-Each workspace in Split has its own separate set of environments, SDK API keys, splits, segments, metrics, and event types.
+Each workspace in Split has its own separate set of environments, SDK API keys, feature flags, segments, metrics, and event types.

 Learn more about workspaces.

-Environments allow you to manage your splits throughout your development lifecycle — from local development to staging and production.
+Environments allow you to manage your feature flags throughout your development lifecycle — from local development to staging and production.
 When you first create your organization, your workspace is provided with two environments.
 These two environments are named staging and production, and can be re-named.
 Learn more about environments.

 Each environment is automatically set up with its own API keys.
 Use these API keys to connect the Split SDK to a specific environment.
 If you are setting Split up with a server side SDK, be sure to use the server API key type.
 If you are setting Split up in the browser or on a mobile client, be sure to use the browser API key type.
 If you are interested in using Split’s public API, create an admin API key type.
 Learn more about API keys.